apache/trafficserver/doc/admin-guide/security/index.en.rst

 Controlling Access
 ==================

-Traffic Server can be configured to allow only certain clients to use the proxy cache.
+|TS| can be configured to allow only certain clients to use
+the proxy cache.

 #.
 Add a line to :file:`ip_allow.yaml` for each IP address or
-   range of IP addresses allowed to access Traffic Server.
+   range of IP addresses allowed to access |TS|.

 #.
 Run the command :option:`traffic_ctl config reload` to apply the configuration
    changes.